 So how can we address this?
 Start by conducting a systematic evaluation of your advertising operations from the ground up.
 Understanding the intersection of data, strategies, processes, and tools is crucial to understanding what opportunities exist.

-The following four-step framework can help.
+The following four-step framework can help you prepare your advertising data for AI workflows, automation, and future-proofed performance.
 By taking these steps, you can build an action plan to evolve your agency from being merely “data-informed” to being truly data-powered, while enjoying massive efficiency and performance gains.

-1. Organize and audit all your data sources
+1. Organize and audit all your advertising data sources

 Start by taking inventory of the data you have to build your ads.
 Making a list of your different data sources makes it easier to see what makes your data sets unique—and, therefore, valuable—to the strategies your agency develops.